 Describe how the information is transmitted.
 For example, is the information transmitted electronically, by paper, or by some other means?
 Is the information shared in bulk, on a case-by-case basis, or does the sharing partner have direct access to the information?

-Version Date: October 1, 2022 Page 21 of 40 This question is related to privacy controls AP-2, Purpose Specification, AR-3, Privacy Requirements for Contractors and Service Providers, AR-8, Accounting of Disclosures, TR-1, Privacy Notice, and UL-1, Internal Use.
+This question is related to privacy controls AP-2, Purpose Specification, AR-3, Privacy Requirements for Contractors and Service Providers, AR-8, Accounting of Disclosures, TR-1, Privacy Notice, and UL-1, Internal Use.